Solicitation Letter Template for the Philippines

 What is a Solicitation Letter?

-A Solicitation Letter is a formal written request seeking donations, support, or resources for a specific cause or organization in the Philippines.
-It's commonly used by non-profit groups, schools, churches, and charitable institutions to raise funds, gather supplies, or secure sponsorships for their programs.
+A Solicitation Letter is a formal written request seeking donations, gifts, support, or resources for a specific cause or organisation in the Philippines.
+You can create one from a ready-made letter template, then adapt the content to your fundraiser in a few easy steps.
+It's commonly used by non-profit groups, schools, churches, and charitable institutions to raise funds, gather supplies, or secure sponsorships for their programmes.
+A well-written solicitation letter can be sent by post, delivered in person, or shared by email, and it often works best alongside a follow-up call to prospective donors and members.

-Under Philippine law, organizations must obtain a permit from local government units before conducting solicitation activities.
+Under Philippine law, organisations must obtain a permit from local government units before conducting solicitation activities.
 The letter should clearly state the purpose, beneficiaries, and intended use of solicited items or funds.
-Many legitimate groups include their SEC registration numbers and official contact details to build trust and comply with regulatory requirements.
+Many legitimate groups have a board resolution authorising the appeal, and include their SEC registration numbers and official contact details to build trust and comply with regulatory requirements.
+Starting from a structured form helps you cover every required element without missing a step, so the reader gets a clear, personal request and knows exactly how to respond.

 When should you use a Solicitation Letter?

-Use a Solicitation Letter when your organization needs to raise funds or gather resources for charitable, educational, or religious activities in the Philippines.
-This formal request becomes essential for fundraising campaigns, disaster relief efforts, scholarship programs, or community development projects that require external support.
+Use a Solicitation Letter when your organisation needs to raise funds or gather resources for charitable, educational, or religious activities in the Philippines.
+This formal request becomes essential for fundraising campaigns, disaster relief efforts, scholarship programmes, or community development work that requires external support.
+It's also the letter to reach out to businesses, individual donors, alumni, and volunteers who might contribute money, gifts, or services.

-Timing matters - submit your Solicitation Letter at least 30 days before your planned fundraising activity to secure necessary permits from local government units.
-Many organizations prepare these letters during budget planning seasons, before major projects, or when launching new community programs.
-Remember to include your SEC registration details and specific fundraising goals to strengthen credibility.
+Timing matters.
+Submit your Solicitation Letter at least 30 days before your planned fundraising activity to secure necessary permits from local government units.
+Many organisations start these letters during budget planning seasons, before a major campaign, or when launching new community programmes.
+Build a clear plan for how each donation will be used, and include your SEC registration details and specific fundraising goals to strengthen credibility.
+A personal, well-timed appeal usually increases the response rate, especially when you make it easy for the recipient to give and follow up with a short call or email.

 What are the different types of Solicitation Letter?